DustinHartzler/PharmToTable/wp-content/plugins/convertkit-for-woocommerce/readme.txt

 == Changelog ==

+### 1.4.7 2022-06-23
+* Fix: Type checks and consistent return types on API class
+* Fix: Performance: Improved caching of Forms, Tags and Sequences to prevent API timeouts and slow loading in the WordPress Administration

+### 1.4.6 2022-04-19
+* Added: Settings: Import and Export configuration

 ### 1.4.5 2022-03-17
 * Added: Settings: Purchase Data: Option to specify when purchase data should be sent to ConvertKit based on WooCommerce Order status